 Your CV should complement your application form and the answers you have given about yourself, without repeating too much information.

 If your application passes through the first hurdle, you are next invited to take a video interview.
 In this interview you are asked to record your answers to a set of around 8 pre recorded questions.
 You are given 5 minutes to answer each question, and you are usually only allowed to record your answer to each question once.
 It is important to prepare in advance for an interview like this one, and ensure that you have a comfortable and quiet location with a good internet connection to take your test.
 The video interview is a new addition to the process, and some of you may still be asked to schedule a phone interview.

 Questions at this stage of the Baker Hughes recruitment process will focus on your skills and work behaviours.
 Prepare examples from your experience when you have demonstrated certain skills.
 Once again use the STAR method to organise your answers.

 Sample interview questions include:

 Prepare for this interview by reading up on Baker Hughes and the job you are applying to.
 Brush up on the technical skills needed in your job, and ensure you can talk about them.
-Prepare with a mock interview such as our Skype interviews, which give you the opportunity to rehearse your answers in front of a trained assessor who can give you feedback.
+Prepare with a mock interview which gives you the opportunity to rehearse your answers in front of a trained assessor who can give you feedback.

 If you successfully come through this stage of the process you will be asked to attend the Baker Hughes Experience.
 Please be aware that you may not hear if you have been successful until weeks after the interview.